Namma Veetu Kalyanam

 Namma Veetu Kalyanam is a 2002 Indian Tamil-language comedy drama film written and directed by V. Sekhar.
 The film stars Murali in the main lead role alongside Vadivelu and Vivek.
 Meena, Vindhya, Rajeev, Livingston and Manorama play supporting roles.
-The film was released on 20 September 2002 to positive reviews from critics and commercial success.
+The film was released on 20 September 2002 to mixed reviews from critics and was a commercial success.

 Plot

 Ravi and Gopi are two graduates who come to Chennai in search of jobs.
 They stay in Sengalvarayan`s house, which is owned by Manickam, an auto driver.
 Manickam`s wife has two rich sisters Meena and Geetha.
 Their brother Krishnamurthy is an MLA.
 They give Rs.1.5 lakhs to a politician and wait for a job in a college.
 The two sisters who had rejected a number of proposals earlier fall in love with Ravi and Gopi as Sengalvarayan convinces them that both of them are professors in college.
 Krishnamurthy's plans to get his sisters married to the two sons of the education minister go awry.
 But finally Krishnamurthy agrees to his sisters` suitors.
 But after the wedding, Krishnamurthy and the girls are shocked to know that Ravi and Gopi are unemployed.
 The girls refuse to go with their husbands and the problems begin.
 How the two takes a vow to win back their wives forms the rest of the story.